aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 It is a good day to have a good day.

-Last update: Sun Nov 24 05:08:15 2024
+Last update: Mon Nov 25 05:09:49 2024

 ### Let's play! 🎮